 Item types for the NAEP Science Assessment fall into two broad categories: selected-response items (such as multiple choice) and constructed-response items (such as short answer).
+Starting with the 2019 assessment, students engage with all selected-response and constructed-response items in a digital platform.
 As measured by student response time, 50 percent of the assessment items at each grade level should be selected response and 50 percent should be constructed response.
 To further probe students' abilities to combine their understanding with the investigative skills that reflect practices, a subset of the students sampled should receive an additional 30 minutes to complete hands-on performance or interactive computer tasks.
 At each grade, at least four of these tasks should be included.
-Of these four tasks, there should be at least one hands-on performance task and one interactive computer task; the number of interactive computer tasks should not exceed the number of hands-on performance tasks.
+Of these four tasks, there should be at least one hands-on performance task and one interactive computer tasks.
 Chapter four contains more information about types of items.